tangentsoft/mysqlpp/HACKERS.md

 <a id="patches"></a>
 ## Submitting Patches

-If you wish to submit a patch to the library, it’s probably simplest to paste it into a [forum post][for], if it’s small.
+If you wish to submit a patch to the library and you do not have a developer account on our Fossil repo, it’s probably simplest to paste it into a [forum post][for], if it’s small.
 If it’s large, put it in Pastebin or similar, then link to it from a forum post.
 We want patches in unified diff format.

 We will also accept trivial patches not needing discussion as text or attachments to [a Fossil ticket][tkt].